Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Admissible diagrams of type

-\begin{Definition}[P-diagrams] Let $D\in \db$ that is not a PZZ-diagram.
-We say that: \begin{itemize} \item[(LP)] $D$ is of type LP if it has a single $\lob$, starts with $j_{\ell}-1>0$ consecutive undecorated vertical edges and the edge leaving node $j_{\ell}$ is not an undecorated vertical edge.
+\begin{Definition}[P-diagrams] Let $D\in \dbD$ that is not a PZZ-diagram.
+We say that: \begin{itemize} \item[(LP)] $D$ is of \textit{type} LP if it has a single $\lob$ and there exists $j_\ell\in \{2,\ldots, n+1\}$ such that the leftmost $j_{\ell}-1>0$ edges are vertical and undecorated, and the one leaving node $j_{\ell}$ is not an undecorated vertical edge.

-\item[(RP)] $D$ is of type RP if the vertical edge $\{n+2, (n+2)'\}$ is decorated with a single $\tb$, ends with $n+2 - j_r>0$ consecutive undecorated vertical edges and the edge leaving node $j_r$ is not an undecorated vertical edge. \item[(LRP)] $D$ is of type LRP if $\ab(D)>1$ and \begin{itemize} \item[$\bullet$] it has a single $\lob$; \item[$\bullet$] it contains the edge $\{n+2, (n+2)'\}$ decorated with a single $\tb$; \item[$\bullet$] it starts with $j_{\ell}-1>0$ and ends with $n+2 -j_r>0$ consecutive undecorated vertical edges; \item[$\bullet$] the edges leaving $j_{\ell}$ and $j_r$ are not undecorated vertical edges. \end{itemize} Note that $\ab(D)>1$ implies that $j_r - j_{\ell}>2$. \end{itemize} If $D$ is of type LP, RP or LRP then we say that $D$ is a \textit{P-diagram}. \end{Definition}
+\item[(RP)] $D$ is of \textit{type} RP if it has a single $\loc$ and there exists $j_r\in \{2,\ldots, n+1\}$ the rightmost $n+2-j_r>0$ edges are vertical and undecorated, and the one leaving node $j_r$ is not an undecorated vertical edge. \item[(LRP)] $D$ is of \textit{type} LRP if it is of both types LP, RP and if $\ab(D)>1$.
+The condition $\ab(D)>1$ implies that $j_r - j_{\ell}>2$. \end{itemize} If $D$ is of type LP, RP or LRP then we say that $D$ is a \textit{P-diagram}. \end{Definition}